OpenPrinting/libcups/cups/cupspm.md

 ## Guidelines

-When writing software (other than printer drivers) that uses the "cups" library:
+When writing software that uses the "cups" library:

-- Do not use undocumented or deprecated APIs,
+- Do not use undocumented, private, or deprecated APIs,
 - Do not rely on pre-configured printers,
 - Do not assume that printers support specific features or formats, and
 - Do not rely on implementation details.